Nissan Almera: Markets

+Americas

 Canada

 In the Canadian market, the Versa has been on sale since November 2020.
 It was unveiled at the 2020 Canadian International Motor Show in Toronto.
 It replaces the Micra when Nissan discontinued it after the 2019 model year.
-It also marks the return of the Versa saloon in Canada since it was discontinued in 2014.
+It also marks the return of the Versa sedan in Canada since it was discontinued in 2014.
 In Canada, it is offered in four variants: S MT, S CVT, SV CVT, and SR CVT.
-All variants come with a 1.6 litre non-turbocharged engine.
+All variants come with a 1.6-litre, naturally aspirated engine.
+The manual transmission was discontinued for the 2025 model year, one year before the United States.

 Mexico

 The third generation Versa saloon came to the Mexican market on 1 October 2019.
 It comes in four trim lines: Sense, Advance, Exclusive, and Platinum.
 The previous generation Versa, albeit with fewer trim lines, continues to be sold in Mexico and in Latin America under the name of V-Drive.

+The facelifted Versa was launched to the Mexican market on 10 February 2023.
+Similar to the pre-facelift model, it is powered by the HR16DE naturally-aspirated 1.6-litre engine as standard on four trim levels: Sense, Advance, Exclusive and SR. The Sense and Advance trim levels are paired with 5-speed Manual, while the Advance, Exclusive and SR trim levels are paired with CVT.
+The sport-oriented SR replaced the luxury-oriented Platinum from the lineup.